SuperOfficeDocs/superoffice-docs/docs/en/request/learn/external-document.md

 ## Edit file properties

-By editing the file's properties, you can, for example, change who is to have access to the file.
+By editing the file's properties, you can, for example, change who is to have access to it.

 1. Go to ![icon][img3] **Main menu** in the top bar and select **Knowledge base** > **External documents**.
 1. Go to the folder where the file is located.